sleepdiary/resources/common_sleep_diaries/README.md

 - [person who has Delayed Sleep Phase Disorder](dspd.csv) ([view source](https://github.com/sleepdiary/resources/blob/main/common_sleep_diaries/dspd.csv))
 - [person who has Non-24 Sleep-Wake Disorder](non24.csv) ([view source](https://github.com/sleepdiary/resources/blob/main/common_sleep_diaries/non24.csv))

 These datasets only provide a basic resemblance to each condition, and are primarily intended for use in testing new software.
+See also [the machine-readable list of datasets](../common_sleep_diaries.json).

 Available software: